Sherin-Chacko/Module-18---Cryptocurrencies/README.md

 ### Purpose:
-A client asked for a list of tradable cryptocurrencies and wants to be able to pick them from a classification system.
+To analyse what cryptocurrencies are on the trading market and how they could be grouped to create a classification system.
+We learn

 a) To Preprocess data for unsupervised learning.